What is the National Instant Criminal Background Check System?

 Why NICS Data is Important

 Brady utilizes data-driven approaches to prevent gun violence.
-As we saw during the coronavirus pandemic, surges in gun sales can overwhelm the federal system and state-level background check systems.
+As we saw during the coronavirus pandemic, surges in gun sales can overwhelm the federal and state-level background check systems.
 For us to best assist FFLs and help ensure that gun sales are safe, we need clarity into what is actually occurring.
 We know, too, that many of these surges in purchases correlate with an increase in gun violence, including unintentional shootings.
 Similarly, studies show that gun ownership is associated with a much higher risk of death by suicide.
 Each of these real consequences is connected to the availability and prevalence of guns in our homes and communities.
 Brady is committed to preventing gun violence in all of its forms.
 To achieve that goal, it is necessary to see the full picture of what is going on in our nation.

 |Month/Year||Total Brady Background Checks||Brady's Firearm Sales Estimate||Percent Change in Estimated Firearm Sales Over Same Month Previous Year (Population Adjusted)|